PhaleshM/Health_Blog/readme.md

 ## Usage

-- Visit the homepage to browse through the latest blog posts.
+- Browse Latest Posts: Visit the homepage to browse through the latest blog posts.

-- Sign up or log in to create new posts or comment on existing ones.
+- Sign Up or Log In: Sign up or log in to create new posts or comment on existing ones.

-- Use the search bar to find posts by title or content.
+- Search Posts: Use the search bar to find posts by title or content.

-- Click on a post to view its details, including comments.
+- View Post Details: Click on a post to view its details, including comments.

-- Users can view their posts and comments in their profile.
+- User Profile: Users can view their posts and comments in their profile.

-- Only the owner of a comment and the author of the post on which the comment is made can delete the comment.
+- Delete Comments: Only the owner of a comment and the author of the post on which the comment is made can delete the comment.

+- Update Post: Users can change the status of their posts from their profile and then navigate to the detail view to update them.